pstaender/neo4jmapper/README.md

   > npm test
 ```

 or in the browser of your choice by opening the `examples/tests.html` file.

-** Please ensure that
+You have to fill the `configForTest` values with your own parameters.

 ## LICENSE